mikietechie/gocurrenciesapi/README.md

 MongoDB is an open source NoSQL database.
 It is actually the most popular.
 Personally I do not like NoSQL databases, but they are fast and efficient when it comes to storing large blobs of data because of the way they are built, they are also easier to scale should the need arise, plus I needed to prove that yes I do know and understand what a collection and a document is.

 Caching: Redis
 Redis is an open source cache software.
 Redis stores data in key value pairs.
 You can read and write data to Redis way faster than you would to MongoDB or Postgres.
-Redis will give your Server massive perfomance gains.
+Redis will give your server massive perfomance gains.
 I chose Redis because it is easy to setup and manage.

 API Documentation: Swagger.
 Swagger is a technology for documenting APIs.
-Using swagger I can export client libraries for my API, making it easy for users to consume my API using their favourite languages, Python, TypeScript e.t.c .
+Using Swagger I can export client libraries for my API, making it easy for users to consume my API using their favourite languages, Python, TypeScript e.t.c .
 I chose Swagger over alternatives like Redoc, because Golang has good support for Swagger and I have also used Swagger with Fast API

 Data Source: Beacon Currency API
 Beacon is a fintech company providing data services through an API.
 I chose Beacon because it is the first fintech data service I could access from the beautiful city of St Petersburg Russia.